 Our approaches to literacy learning

 It's not about a blanket program that works for all.
 Not every child is the same.
-Some approaches are better than others - Sharon and Phil have discovered this over years of teaching.
+Some approaches are better than others - Sharon has discovered this over years of teaching.

 In the Cue toolkit, revealed to you on this podcast, there are some great tools and techniques that will enhance these approaches.